sezna/nps/README.md

 You can install this module globally also (this is recommended):

 ```
-npm install --global p-s
+npm install --global nps
 ```

-From here you can use `p-s` on the command line via one of the installed aliases: `nps` or `p-s`.
+From here you can use `nps` on the command line via one of the installed aliases: `nps` or `nps`.

 If you do this, you may also be interested in installing the shell autocompletion script.
 See more about this below.